The Back Pack tm

 Obviously, you can teach whatever you choose, but be sure to refer to your state’s home school guidelines when necessary.

 Once your child learns to read there are obviously a million things from which to choose.
-In the very beginning, I suggest you choose phonics readers which usually include only a limited number of sight words and will supplement any phonics program you may have chosen.
+In the early grades, I suggest you use phonics readers which usually include only a limited number of sight words, are vocabulary controlled, and will supplement any phonics program you may have chosen.

 English Grammar and Composition